 No we are unable to predict if you would like a space for a sibling and what sessions you would like for them and so we would ask you to register in the same way however as you are known to the setting you can request a waiting list form from us directly without making a viewing appointment.

 When can I increase my child’s sessions?

 You are able to request an increase in sessions whenever convenient to you subject to availability.
-Due to the recent change with the school intake we typically have spaces available in September however if spaces are available during the year they will be offered on a first come first served bases and given priority over new starters.
+Our main intake is September however if spaces are available during the year they will be offered on a first come first served bases giving priority to excising children over new starters.
 Most parents request to increase ready for the term after your child is three as they become entitled to the government funding which the setting arranges on your behalf.

 Does Tiddlywinks have a parents evening?

-We host annual parent consultation meeting and we do have many other procedures in place for parents to have feedback and communication with the setting.
-We send home your child’s EYFS progress profile twice a year for you to read and add your own comment to, which is yours to keep when your child leaves the setting.
+We host parent consultation meeting and we do have many other procedures in place for parents to have feedback and communication with the setting.
 Your child’s key person and senior members of the team are available to approach at the beginning and end of each session.
 If you have particular items you would like to discuss in more detail, a meeting can be arranged.
 We have an open door policy, which allows parents to stay for the sessions allowing them to see their child in a different environment and gives them a chance to discuss anything they need to.
-We have an email address and two contact numbers for parents to us.
-We send out a newsletter to all the parents half termly to update them on general information as well as it being available on the website.
-Those parents who use child-minders communicate via contact books.
+We have an email address, contact numbers andd a communication app for parents to use.
+We send out a newsletter to all the parents half termly to update them on general information as well as information on our website.

 Do the children go on visits?